tldr-pages/tldr/pages/linux/size.md

 `size {{path/to/file}}`

-- To display the size of sections in a given object or executable file in [o]ctal:
+- Display the size of sections in a given object or executable file in [o]ctal:

 `size {{-o|--radix=8}} {{path/to/file}}`